amani-g12/todo-list/README.md

 Using Git for version control and pushing projects to GitHub Future Improvements

-Some features I would like to add in the future include:
+## FEATURES FOR THE FUTURE:
 Edit an existing task
 Mark tasks as completed
 Add due dates
 Sort tasks alphabetically or by date

-How to Run;
+## HOW TO RUN:
 Clone the repository.
 Open the project in Visual Studio Code (or another Java IDE).
 Compile and run Main.java.
 Follow the on-screen menu to manage your tasks.

-Project Status:
+## PROJECT STATUS:
 ✅ Complete

-This project was created as part of my personal programming portfolio while learning Java outside of university coursework.
+This project was created as part of my personal programming portfolio while trying to refresh my memory of Java.